-“The trip is going to be long and a little bumpy too, I’m afraid.”
+“The trip is going to be long and a little bumpy, I’m afraid.”
 Kel turned his head in her direction.
-“You might not have noticed it, but Clarence is cross-eyed and he has an inner ear problem, too.
+“You might not have noticed it, but Clarence is cross-eyed, and he has an inner ear problem, too.
 It tends to make our trips a little interesting.”

-“But-” The word had barely left her lips when Clarence swept open his long wings with a snap.
+“But—” The word had barely left her lips when Clarence swept open his long wings with a snap.
 Realizing what it meant, she grabbed hold of the saddle even tighter.
-Clarence’s legs churned the ground and he went into a snaking run, then leapt into the air.
+Clarence’s legs churned the ground, and he went into a snaking run, then leaped into the air.

 When the dragon twisted back to the right direction things got worse as he somehow got them turned upside down.
 Clarence dropped like a rock and took them with him.
 Talia tried to scream again but shut her mouth as her stomach rose to her throat.
 Any sound she might have made was stolen by the wind as if it were rejoicing in her misery.
 She clung on, her heart hammering in her chest, as Clarence was finally able to right himself.

 Sorry.
-Clarence’s tone seemed shy and at the same time amused.
+Clarence’s tone seemed shy yet at the same time amused.

 She felt a metal-shod hand on her shoulder but wasn’t willing to open her eyes.
 Was this what it was to be a Dragon Knight?
 She wanted nothing to do with it.
 She wanted to go home.

 We’re almost there.
-Clarence’s voice came easily into her mind.
+Clarence’s voice came clearly into her mind.
 If you look, you can see the school.

-Despite her stomach’s strong protests, Talia opened her eyes to see where she would soon be living.
+Despite her stomach’s vigorous protests, Talia opened her eyes to see where she would soon be living.

 Balconies protruded from the castle on every side.
-Large flying buttresses held the whole structure together, making it look even larger and grander than it already was.
+Gigantic flying buttresses held the whole structure together, making it look even more extensive and grander than it already was.

 Close to the stone castle was another building.
-It was almost as large as the former, but made of wood rather than stone.
-The exterior was almost identical in design, but held long slit windows instead of balconies.
+It was almost as large as the former but made of wood rather than stone.
+The exterior was virtually identical in design but held long slit windows instead of balconies.
 A wooden castle?
 It was something she’d not heard of before.

 Talia lost all feeling in her hands, her knuckles turning white, as the ground seemed to rush up toward them.
-The castle and mesa grew rapidly around them as they headed straight down.
-She couldn’t tear her eyes away from the approaching doom.
-Her mind screamed at her she was about to die.
+The castle and mesa expanded rapidly around them as they headed straight down.
+She couldn’t tear her gaze away from the approaching doom.
+Her mind screamed at her that she was about to die!

 Clarence shifted up as the ground blurred before them like a wall and plowed into the strip of land, claws first.
 Talia’s teeth clacked together from the impact, which made her already tight jaw hurt.
 The dragon slipped, his legs going out from under him, and he slid across the ground on his stomach.
 His body tilted sideways, throwing dirt up everywhere even as he continued to slide.

-Clarence’s body plowed into a thick line of bushes which appeared as if they received this kind of treatment on a regular basis.
+Clarence’s body plowed into a thick line of bushes which appeared as if they received this kind of treatment regularly.
 Talia felt her heart rise into her throat as she saw the lip of a cliff not ten arm lengths beyond them.

 Both of Clarence’s claws reached out, grabbed like anchors onto the dirt, and brought them to a rough stop before they could go over the side.

 Talia made her lungs breathe again, until that moment absolutely sure they wouldn’t make it.
-Her eyes were locked to the cliff’s edge not five paces from them; she was sure they were still about to fall.
+Her gaze was locked to the cliff’s edge not five paces from them; she was sure they were still about to fall.

 “Talia, are you all right?”

-She heard Kel turn around before her, his concern obvious in his voice.
+She heard Kel turn around before her, his concern evident in his voice.
 Not trusting herself to do anything but scream if she opened her mouth, she forced herself to nod instead.
-He quickly undid his straps and then turned fully in the saddle to work on hers.
+He quickly undid his straps then turned fully in the saddle to work on hers.